 Beekeeping is a lot of work with wonderful rewards for your labor.
 There are two types of people who purchase bees: beekeepers and bee “havers.”
-If you do not care for the honey bees and beehive properly, you will be a haver that actually won’t have bees for very long.
+If you don’t care for the honey bees and beehive properly, you probably won’t have bees for very long.

 Why?
 Because opening a beehive in the fall or winter, even if it is an older and more established hive, can chill the honey bees and cause near instant death.